Kez123man/Netflix_first_project/README.md

 	duration = (SELECT MAX(duration) FROM netflix)
 ```

--- 6. Find content added in the last fifteen years
+-- 6. Find all the content added in the last fifteen years

 ```sql
 SELECT *